ethan-keller/HaplotypeVisualizer/README.md

 ## Usage

-In the import table on the welcome view, you **must** import files that are located in the `HaplotypeVisualizer/data` directory.
-Move your files to this folder or use one of the given data files.
+In the import table on the welcome view, you **must** import files that are located in your previously specified data folder (as explained in <a href="#run">the <b>Run</b> section</a>).
+If you did not specify a folder, the default one will be used which is the `HaplotypeVisualizer/data` directory.
+Move your files to this folder or use one of the provided data files (already located in this directory).

-Below is a table of demo GFA files with their respective phenotype tables:
+Below is a table of the given demo GFA files with their respective phenotype tables:
 | GFA file | Phenotable |
 |---------------------|----------------------------|
 | `15GFA.gfa` | `15GFA_phenos.csv` |